stella-yc/arachnid-land/src/pages/about/index.md

 ## Attributions

 This wonderful website was made by my partner, Stella Chung, as was the little Sebastian doodle atop this page.
-All other photos, figures, and drawings are my own.
+All other photos, figures, and drawings are my own unless noted.